Arda1999/RatioAPI/README.md

 6. Necessary adjustments have been made to the YAML file named deployement.yaml.

- 7.Deployement has been implemented into Kubernetes.
+7. Deployement has been implemented into Kubernetes.

 8.For the test of the application, the pods name was looked at and the loadbalancer IP was found and it started broadcasting to the outside world from port 5000.